 The inability to swallow correctly may lead to a decline in general health.
 This may be slow or rapid and is usually, but not always, associated with other diseases.
 For individuals with systemic diseases such as Parkinson disease, diabetes mellitus, or high blood pressure, swallowing may decline slowly.
-For disorders such as gastroesophageal reflux and autoimmune disorders, dysphagia may initially be sporadic and will increase as the severity of the primary problem increases, for example, in Parkinson disease.
+For disorders such as gastroesophageal reflux and auto-immune disorders, dysphagia may initially be sporadic and will increase as the severity of the primary problem increases.
 With the onset of dysphagia, the body is not able to cope as well with the primary disease.
 Moreover, the primary disease may be exacerbated by the dysphagia.